menandmice/micetro_docs/guides/implementation/architecture.rst

 .. _about-central:

-Men&Mice Central, through the connected database, stores all data including user specific and centrally stored information.
+Men&Mice Central, through the connected database, stores all data including user-specific and centrally stored information.

 Men&Mice Central handles user authentication and contains information about access privileges for the user.
-If the Micetro IP Address Management module is activated, Men&Mice Central is responsible for management and allocation of IP Addresses.
+If the Micetro IP Address Management module is activated, Men&Mice Central is responsible for the management and allocation of IP Addresses.

 *Men&Mice Central listens on TCP port 1231.* See :ref:`firewall-ports` for more details.

-Men&Mice recommends the following table as guidelines for allocating sufficient resources for smooth operation of Micetro:
+Use this table as a guide for allocating resources to ensure smooth operation of Micetro:

 +-----------------------+--------------------------------+-------------------------------------------------+
 | Size of environment   | Number of objects              | Hardware guidelines (per Central instance)      |